jhchabran/dotfiles/README.md

 ```

-Then install the dotfiles
+Then install the dotfiles:
 ```
-~/.dotfiles/setup/setup.sh
+~/.dotfiles/setup.sh
 ```

+The script will ask for information regarding Git configuration(name, email), computer name as well as sudo password.

-And from time to time, feel free to run the following command to keep your system up-to-date(OSX, Brew, and dotfiles)
+And from time to time, feel free to run the following command to keep your system up-to-date(OSX, Brew, and dotfiles).

 ```
-dotfiles-update
+dotfiles-apply
 ```

 ## Licence